-- Upon completion of this offering, assuming we sell the maximum amount pursuant to this offering, our senior management team will own approximately 31.20% of our common stock on a fully diluted basis, which will help to align their interests with those of our stockholders.
-This amount does not include equity issuable to our Manager in payment of acquisition fees, which will equal 1% of acquisition costs for each property we acquire. - A significant portion of our Manager's fees will be accrued and eventually paid in stock, which will be issued upon the earlier of listing on a national exchange or March 31, 2020, which will also align the interests of our Manager with those of our stockholders.
+- Upon completion of our this offering, assuming we sell the maximum amount, our senior management team will own beneficially approximately 31.40% of our common stock on a fully diluted basis, which will help to align their interests with those of our stockholders.
+This amount does not include equity issuable to our Manager in payment of acquisition fees, which will equal 1% of acquisition costs for each property we acquire. - A significant portion of our Manager's fees will be accrued and eventually paid in stock, which will be issued upon the earlier of listing on a national securities exchange or March 31, 2020, which will also align the interests of our Manager with those of our stockholders.